 “Ms. Susman’s interview enhanced my understanding of how the corporate world works, and what steps need to be taken in order for actual change to occur in communities that corporations work with closely.”

 Susman said the discussion with students was energizing and gratifying.

 “It’s a real treat for us to get out of our offices and be able to come here and meet students.
 I graduated in 1984, and we never had a class like this,” she said.
 “Weaving practical application into theoretical courses is an excellent way for students to gain an understanding of a subject.
 I think it’s fantastic.”

-Cheryl Banker, senior associate director of the Office of Career and Professional Development, said Susman’s enthusiasm has been echoed by other alumni serving as career experts for Career Informed Learning courses.
+Cheryl Banker, senior associate director of the Hale Center for Career Development, said Susman’s enthusiasm has been echoed by other alumni serving as career experts for Career Informed Learning courses.